Table of Contents[Hide][Show]

 Genre: Third-person shooter

 Resident Evil 5 was a bit of a black sheep when it came to the franchise as a whole.
-After Capcom found success with their changes made to Resident Evil 4, they brought the same style of gameplay mechanics with Resident Evil 5 but made it even more of an action title experience.
-Here players are taking the role of Chris Redfield, although if you’re joined with a secondary player they will take the role of Chris’ new partner, Sheva Alomar.
+After Capcom found success with their changes made to Resident Evil 4, they brought the same style of gameplay mechanics with Resident Evil 5 but made it even more of an action-packed experience.
+Here, players are taking the role of Chris Redfield, although if you’re joined with a secondary player they will take the role of Chris’ new partner, Sheva Alomar.
 In this game, Chris and Sheva are working together to figure out what’s causing a new outbreak found in Africa.
 It’s been a problematic virus spread that has forced the two into fighting off all kinds of hostile infected enemies.
-While originally this game received a bit of flack, there have been plenty of fans that have now looked back onto the title as a fun action-horror co-op game.
-You have plenty of action-packed moments and puzzles to solve.
+While originally this game received a bit of flack, there have been plenty of fans that have now looked back on the title as a fun action-horror co-op game.

 #22 Castle Crashers Remastered